OGraffeuille/RaspberryPi-Microscope/Readme.md

 Each background subtraction iteration produces a foreground mask.
 The foreground mask contains a black and white image, where white pixels indicate changes between frames.
+If a background image is used, the difference between this background and the current video stream is found.
-If no background image is used, the last HISTORY frames are used to test for change.
-This variable can be changed by editting BackGroundSubbThread.cpp and re-compiling it with the instructions in Installation: Image subtraction.
+If no background image is used, the last x recorded stream frames are used to test for change.
+This number of frames can be changed by editting the value of the HISTORY variable in BackGroundSubbThread.cpp and re-compiling it with the instructions in Installation: Image subtraction.

-A pixel is white when the difference in the pixel between frames is greater than the threshold magnitude, thresh_m.
+In the foreground mask image, a pixel is white when the difference in the pixel between frames is greater than the threshold magnitude, thresh_m.

 If the number of white pixels in a frame exceeds a percentage threshold, thresh_p, then that frame will be saved.

 Both the frame and the foreground mask is saved.
 In addition, the first 100 frames are not saved, as the stream often appears green at startup.
 This number can be changed similarly to the HISTORY variable.